USCbiostats/annoq-site/docs/_docs/tutorials/ui-query.md

 ---
 ---

-# Creating GO Annotations In Noctua
+# Creating GO Annotations In Annoq

 ## Creating a basic Activity Unit (MF, part of BP, occurs in CC)